MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 One of the applications of quantum algorithms with scientific and commercial interest is the efficient simulation of quantum systems such as complex molecules, and chemical reactions, which often involve many-body quantum interactions.
 The simulation time of the dynamics of quantum systems scales exponentially with classical algorithms, but has a polynomial scaling for quantum algorithms.

 The earliest application of scientific interest may be simulating the dynamics of around one hundred quantum spins in a quantum magnet.
-Using the Azure Quantum Resource Estimator, Microsoft Quantum research team estimate the resources needed to simulate the quantum spin of a simple quantum magnet, the so-called two-dimensional transverse field Ising model.
+Using the Azure Quantum Resource Estimator, the Microsoft Quantum research team estimated the resources needed to simulate the quantum spin of a simple quantum magnet, the so-called two-dimensional transverse field Ising model.

 You can find the sample of **quantum dynamics** in the [Resource estimation sample notebooks](https://github.com/microsoft/Quantum/blob/main/samples/azure-quantum/resource-estimation/estimation-dynamics.ipynb), or run it in the notebook gallery sample of your [Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).